xmhd/xor-overlay/README.md

 ### Installing ###

-* Add an entry under repos.conf in portage with sync-type = git and sync-uri = $URL, and perform an emerge --sync
+* Add an entry under repos.conf in portage with sync-type = git and sync-uri = $uri, and perform an emerge --sync
 * There is no tested layman support, use repos.conf

 ### TLDR; Changelog for packages forked from main repositories ###